 Melissa Coates is a Solution Architect with BlueGranite.
 Based in Charlotte, NC, she specializes in delivering Analytics, Data Warehousing, and Business Intelligence solutions using on-premises, cloud, and hybrid technologies.
 Formerly a CPA, Melissa is ridiculously proud to be an IT geek and downright giddy to be a Microsoft Data Platform MVP.
 When Melissa steps away from the keyboard, you can probably find her hanging out with her border collie, paddle boarding, playing in the garden, or with her nose in a book.
 Melissa blogs at sqlchick.com.

-Kenneth Jensen has been programming for 35 years and been using SQL Server since 6.5.
+Kenneth Jensen has been programming for 37 years and has been using SQL Server since 6.5.
 He has written full management suites for the Emergency Medical Services and enterprise contact centers.
-He focuses on t-sql, automation, system integration and ETL.
-Ken is also an IT Security, privacy and anonymity enthusiast.
+He is a Senior Systems Engineer with a large health care provider.